tobias-holden/within-host-calibration/README.md

 2. Pyrogenic Threshold vs. Age Increasing
 3. Pyrogenic Threshold  vs. Age with Inter-Individual Variation
 4. Cytokine Killing

+There are 17 parameters under calibration, plus 3 heterogeneity hyperparameters when running Innate Immune Variation Types #3 and #4.
+These parameters InnateImmuneDistributionFlag, InnateImmuneDistribution1, and InnateImmuneDistribution2 describe the variability of either Pyrogenic Threshold or Fever IRBC Kill Rate, respectively.

 Within each there are subfolders with the following structure: